 Payments

-Although Telegram is not a payments provider in itself, it also supports payments on the platform with the help of its bots.
+Although Telegram is not a payment provider in itself, it also supports payments on the platform with the help of its bots.

 How Telegram Topples WhatsApp in Features?

-When it dwells down to features, Telegram wins it all by a large margin, as it brings some unique features that inevitably make a difference when it comes with usability.
+When it comes down to features, Telegram wins it all by a large margin, as it brings some unique features that inevitably make a difference when it comes to usability.

-However, WhatsApp is slowing adding many cool features, and it’s already testing a bunch of impressive features that could make it better than Telegram.
-Well, we’re hoping Telegram too will up its game.
+However, WhatsApp is slowly adding many cool features, and it’s already testing many impressive features that could make it better than Telegram.
+Well, we’re hoping Telegram, too, will up its game.

 Security

-The security of chats on WhatsApp has consistently been placed under question despite the platform first introducing text message encryption back in 2016.
+The security of WhatsApp chats has consistently been questioned despite the platform’s first introduction of text message encryption in 2016.

-Telegram went ahead to challenge the orders of Russian Supreme Court which went ahead to impose a fine of 800,000 roubles (~$12,000) on the company for non-compliance.
+Telegram challenged the Russian Supreme Court orders, which imposed a fine of 800,000 roubles (~$12,000) on the company for non-compliance.
 The messaging platform has since remained shut in the country.

-Moreover, special features like Secret Chats and Self-destruct timers make your chats more secure, efficient and more difficult to be intercepted by any anti-privacy advocates.
+Moreover, special features like Secret Chats and Self-destruct timers make your chats more secure, efficient, and more difficult to intercept by any anti-privacy advocates.

-This shows that, unlike its rival WhatsApp, Telegram is not willing to settle for the privacy and security of users to acquire financial gains, making its users lean in its favor when it comes to safety.
+This shows that, unlike its rival WhatsApp, Telegram is unwilling to settle for users’ privacy and security to acquire financial gains, making its users lean in its favor regarding safety.

-Furthermore, since WhatsApp chats for Android users are all stored on Google Drive, these chats are not encrypted and meaning an attack on your Google account or Google Drive, in general, can result to loss of data.
+Furthermore, since WhatsApp chats for Android users are all stored on Google Drive, these chats are not encrypted, meaning an attack on your Google account or Google Drive, in general, can result in loss of data.

-However, while WhatsApp might have to give up its encryption in countries like India where the government wants to oversee digital habits, Telegram might not quickly come under the lens to its relatively smaller user base.
+However, while WhatsApp might have to give up its encryption in countries like India, where the government wants to oversee digital habits, Telegram might not quickly come under the lens of its relatively smaller user base.
 Overall, Telegram takes the lead over WhatsApp regarding security.

 Performance and Ease of Use